 This refers to the in-depth knowledge of the organization, core values, objectives, and mission statement.
 This will help shape the message style of social media posting and firsthand information about the brand.
 It is possible for Ashleigh Koss to have admitted to Barr Roseanne’s claim that Sanofi product influenced her racist post if not guided.
 Information background is relevant to advancing the publicity of a brand.

 Public Relations Expertise

 Being proactive refers to projecting ahead of future and living ready for it.
-Lack of this value has made a lot of brands become vulnerable to negative narratives by members of the public which organisations need to learn from.
-This is a reason for engaging organisations with advertising and public relations expertise like Isu Media.
+Lack of this value has made a lot of brands become vulnerable to negative narratives by members of the public which organizations need to learn from.
+This is a reason for engaging organizations with advertising and public relations expertise like Isu Media.

 Organizations that aim to excel and reach a wider range of audience need to adopt social media as a tool for engagement.
 The prospects of social media are so huge to ignore.
 Yet its risk, if mismanaged, can be disastrous.
 The use of social media to improve organizations’ image is like someone that carefully drives to avoid hitting and being hit by other road users.
 Sometimes troubles don’t emerge from what is posted only, it also comes from propaganda and reactions from the audience.
 Social media is good for social exposure.
 Make sure you are well guided with its Social Media ethics: stay informed, be proactive, avoid being too defensive and bring out the good sides of issues to overturn challenges.